Leah Messer Trusting The Universe With Jeremy Calvert Relationship?

 Leah Messer is one of the Teen Mom 2 stars who keep a low profile when the show isn’t filming.
-And when Leah is on the show, the producers tend to focus on her children, Ali’s medical struggles, and Leah’s own mental health.
+And when Leah is one the show, the producers tend to focus on her children, Ali’s medical struggles, and Leah’s own mental health.
 It’s no secret that Leah has struggled with anxiety and depression over the past couple of years, but she’s turning her life around.
 This Teen Mom 2 star has often said that she doesn’t want any boyfriends and she prefers to be single.
-But recently, her ex-husband Jeremy Calvert became single again if rumors are to be believed and Leah may be hoping for a re-connection with Calvert.
+But recently, her ex-husband Jeremy Calvert became single again if rumors are to be believed and Leah may be hoping for a reconnection with Calvert.

 According to a new Instagram post, Leah Messer recently revealed that she’s trusting that the universe will tell her what to do in regards to her relationships and her life.
 While Leah may not be trying to get back together with Jeremy, one can imagine that she’s hoping for a cordial relationship with him.
 And now that he’s not engaged to Brooke Wehr anymore, she could be hoping for a chance to correct what she previously did wrong.